AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## v5, CPU overprovisioned instance family

-Features:
+Features

--   Supports a range of CPU-to-memory ratios, such as 1:1, 1:2, 1:4, and 1:8.
+-   Supports multiple CPU-to-memory ratios, such as 1:1, 1:2, 1:4, and 1:8.
--   You can create v5 instances only on dedicated hosts.
+-   You can create v5 instances on only dedicated hosts.

     **Note:** For information about other types of instances that can be created on dedicated hosts, see [Dedicated host types](/intl.en-US/Product Introduction/Dedicated host types.md).